Keeping it personal

 So how can you tell if someone is pretending to be you?
 Some

-telltale signs are if you start receiving bills, credit cards, loan
+- You start receiving bills, credit cards, loan statements or

-if you have difficulty obtaining a credit card or a loan because of
+- You have difficulty obtaining a credit card or a loan because

-amount of mail you receive is decreasing - which may indicate that
+- The amount of mail you receive is decreasing, which may

-items are being stolen or that mail is being redirected somewhere
+indicate that items are being stolen or your mail is being

 There are several ways in which you can stop your identity from

 - Never give your personal details to people you don't

 know - If you receive a call from someone who claims to be

 from your bank or any other organisation, don't give them your

 details.
 Call the organisation yourself to check it is really them